-5 stochastic variables A, B, C, D and E. Fig. 2 shows the graph that was constructed by simplifying the factorization based on variable ordering (A, B, C, D, E) by the three given conditional independencies.
-However, the Bayesian network, describing the same distribution, but based on ordering (A, B, C, E, D), depicted in Fig. 3 contains 2 edges less because of 5 useful independencies.
+Although edge-minimality of a Bayesian network, the graph depends on the chosen variable ordering.
+Some orderings lead to the same networks, while others result in different topologies.
+Take 5 stochastic variables A, B, C, D and E. Figure 1.2(a) shows the graph that was constructed by simplifying the factorization based on variable ordering (A, B, C, D, E) by the three given conditional independencies.
+However, the Bayesian network, describing the same distribution, but based on ordering (A, B, C, E, D), depicted in Fig. 1.2(b) contains 2 edges less because of 5 useful independencies.
 Both networks represent the probabilities just as well, except that the first one is more complex.
 We call the minimal factorization as the factorization which has the least total number of variables in the conditioning sets.
 The corresponding Bayesian network is called the minimal Bayesian network of a probability distribution.

-Analogue to the Causal Markov Condition, the Markov Condition gives the conditional independencies that follow from the structure of a Bayesian network: each variable is independent from all its non-descendants by conditioning on its parents in the graph.
-The equivalence of the Markov Condition follows and factorizability can be proven (Hausman and Woodward, 1999, p.
+Analogous to the Causal Markov Condition, the Markov Condition gives the conditional independencies that follow from the structure of a Bayesian network: each variable is independent from all its non-descendants by conditioning on its parents in the graph.
+The equivalence of the Markov Condition and factorizability can be proven (Hausman and Woodward, 1999, p.
 532).
 This ensures the correspondence: causal models are also Bayesian networks.
-The difference lies in the causal component, causal models attribute a causal interpretation to the edges of the graph and are therefore called causally interpreted Bayesian networks.
+The difference lies in the causal component; causal models attribute a causal interpretation to the edges of the graph and are therefore called causally interpreted Bayesian networks.

-3.5 Causal Inference
+1.3.5 Causal Inference

 The goal of causal inference is to learn the causal structure of a system based on observational data.
-Causal structure learning algorithms fall apart in two categories: scoring-based and constraint-based algorithms.
+Causal structure learning algorithms fall apart in two categories: scoringbased and constraint-based algorithms.

 Scoring-based algorithms are based on an optimized search through the set of all possible models, which tries to find the minimal model that best describes the data.
 Each model is given a score that is a trade-off between model complexity and goodness-of-fit.

-Different scoring criteria have been applied in these algorithms, such as a Bayesian scoring method (Cooper and Herskovits, 1992)(Heckerman et al., 1994), an entropy based method (Herskovits, 1991) and one based on the Minimum Description Length (MDL) (Suzuki, 1996).
+Different scoring criteria have been applied in these algorithms, such as a Bayesian scoring method (Cooper and Herskovits, 1992)(Heckerman et al., 1994), an entropy based method (Herskovits, 1991), a Minimum Message Length (MML) method (Oliver et al., 1992), and one based on the Minimum Description Length (MDL) (Suzuki, 1996).
+As explained in the introduction, we are not investigating how to select the minimal model from the a priori chosen model class, but the model class which should be considered.

 Constraint-based learning algorithms rely on the conditional independencies detected that follow from the system's causal structure.
 It is a kind of evidence-based construction, the decisions to include an edge and on the edge's orientation is based on the presence or absence of certain independencies.
 The algorithms assume the existence of a faithful graph, i.e. that all independencies follow from the causal structure.
 They also assume that the correct model is the minimal model.
 Minimality, faithfulness and the Causal Markov Condition give the 3 assumptions that ensure correct learning (Spirtes et al., 1993).
+The minimality condition is an edge-minimal condition on the true causal graph.

-Finally it must be noted that some algorithms, such as the PC algorithm, also require causal sufficiency, i.e. that all common causes should be known: variables that are the direct cause of at least two variables.
+It must be noted that some algorithms, such as the PC algorithm, also require causal sufficiency, i.e. that all common causes should be known: variables that are the direct cause of at least two variables.
 More sophisticated learning algorithms exist that are capable of detecting latent common causes.
-For now we will not take the presence of latent variables into consideration and discuss the consequences of this in Section 8, case 5.
+For now we will not take the presence of latent variables into consideration and discuss the consequences of this in Section 1.8.

-4. Related Work
+1.4 Related Work